ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/form-field.md

 | `data-disabled`  | The `disabled` state of the form control.                          | `true` \| `false` |

 ### NgpFormControl

+Typically this primitive would be not be used directly, but instead a more specific form control primitive would be used (e.g. `ngpInput`).
+All of our form control primitives use `ngpFormControl` internally so they will have the same accessibility features as described below.

 The `NgpFormControl` directive is used to mark a form control element within a form field.
 This element will have an `aria-labelledby` attribute set to the ID of the label element within the form field and an `aria-describedby` attribute set to the ID of the description elements within the form field.